Victoria No. 203: Summary

 When Seth Durgadas steals some precious diamonds, one henchman turns traitor and decamps with the booty.
 The man is killed, but the diamonds are not found.
-A Victoria driver is wrongly sentenced to lifer since he was the last man to be seen with the dead man.
+A Victoria driver is wrongly sentenced to life since he was the last man to be seen with the dead man.
 Here, two crooks get the scent of the diamonds.
-The driver's daughter too is poised to prove her father's innocence.
+The driver's daughter wants to prove her father's innocence.
 Durgadas's son Kumar too joins the forces after learning his true nature.
 Will this weird team find the diamonds?
-What surprises does everybody have in store for them?
+What surprises do they have in store for them?

 Plot

 Seth Durgadas is a rich businessman, revered by his son Kumar and society.
 In reality, Durgadas is the leader of a smuggling gang.
 As a trusted member of society, he gets all information, while his gang executes his plans.
 However, during one such robbery, a gang member turns greedy and flees with the diamonds.
 Durgadas sends another man to retrieve the diamonds and kill the traitor.
 The traitor is killed, but the killer too flees with the diamonds.

 A furious Durgadas sends some henchmen to kill the traitor and retrieve the diamonds.
 The henchmen corner and kill the traitor, but the latter has succeeded in hiding the diamonds somewhere.
 Meanwhile, a Victoria driver of the eponymous Victoria, who was found near the dead body, is arrested based on circumstantial evidence.
 Somewhere else, two old golden-hearted crooks, Raja and Rana are to be released.
 Rana had an infant son who was kidnapped from a park.
 To date, Rana doesn't know who kidnapped him or whether his son is even alive.

 The duo want to spend the rest of their lives as good, respected men.
 The plan is short lived when they find themselves on the trail of the diamonds.
 Soon, they learn about the Victoria and realise that no one has got a scent of the missing diamonds.
 To get closer to the Victoria, they pose as distant cousins of the Victoria driver, who are reluctantly admitted inside by the drivers elder daughter Rekha, who soon starts acting suspiciously.

 During the day, Rekha rides the Victoria, posing as a man while during the night, when everyone is supposedly sleeping, she slips out of the home.
 One day, Raja and Rana follow her to the house of a man, who unknown to them, is Durgadas's henchman.
 They are shocked to see Rekha seducing him.
 But when the henchman tries to rape her, the duo save her.
 On accosting her, she tells that the man was loitering suspiciously near the Victoria when her father was arrested.
 Before they can know anything from him, he is shot dead.